Normally, updates are for enhance performance, improving security si bug fixesfixes may (errors) from previous versions. At least so they say.

 On closer inspection, this CHKDSK bug, during verification, detects the SSD as a simple RAW partition and destroys the NTFS file system.
 So any running of the system after CHKDSK is impossible.
 Error returned Blue Screen (BSoD) in which the case is invoked "NTFS FILE SYSTEM".

-It is true that this problem affects a limited number of users, but it is incomprehensible why Microsoft brought this bug in a December update, since the problem has been reported since the beta versions of Windows 10, first detected on Windows 10 Insider in August 2020.
+It is true that this problem affects a limited number of users, but it is incomprehensible why Microsoft brought this bug in a December update, since the problem has been reported since versions beta but by Windows 10, first detected on Windows 10 Insider in August 2020.

 How to solve NTFS FILE SYSTEM (Blue Screen) after running CHKDSK